-We’re so glad to hear another voice get public attention for children’s need to play — to play even in what some people now think are risky, like hang on monkey bars, swing on swings, build things, explore the woods, and even learning to ride a bike.
-Through trial and error, and even a few bumps and bruises, kids gain better balance, better decision making, and more confidence.
+We’re so glad to hear another voice get public attention for children’s need to play, especially outdoors.
 Most of SMG’s moms want their kids to explore, enjoy nature, and try things out for themselves — it’s some of the simple parenting that we advocate.
 Here’s some ideas for your kids to enjoy outdoor play this summer.

 Read on for outdoor play ideas for kids ⬇